 - All web services calls are now REST based.
 Events are injected via the Integration Builder and data sync calls use the xM API.

-- Within ServiceNow, all operations happen asynchronously, improving performance by directly calling worker processes or by queuing events.
+- Within ServiceNow, all operations happen asynchronously, improving performance by queuing events.

 - The configuration pages and user interface for the xMatters application within ServiceNow have been redesigned to provide a better user experience.